Fort board OKs policy changes, seeks waivers amid COVID-19 closure

-The School District of Fort Atkinson has approved one-time policy changes and requested Department of Public Instruction waivers to waive requirements to ensure all students, as well as graduates, are not adversely affected by the coronavirus closure during the current school year.
+The School District of Fort Atkinson Board of Education has approved one-time policy changes and requested state Department of Public Instruction waivers of requirements to ensure that all students, as well as graduates, are not adversely affected by the coronavirus closure this spring semester.

-Gov. Tony Evers declared an emergency order March 24 requiring all individuals in Wisconsin to stay at home or at their place of residence, with limited exceptions, March 25 through 8 a.m. on April 24.
-With the exception for activities involving distance learning or virtual learning, the order continued the closure of all public and private K-12 schools for pupil instruction and extracurricular activities as established in previous emergency orders.
+Gov. Tony Evers declared an emergency order March 24 requiring all individuals in Wisconsin to stay at home or at their place of residence, with limited exceptions, through April 24.
+That was extended through May 26.
+With the exception for activities involving distance or virtual learning, the order continued the closure of all public and private K-12 schools for pupil instruction and extracurricular activities as established in previous emergency orders.

 The State of Wisconsin has provided school districts the opportunity to consider local policy amendments and, as applicable, apply for waivers to achieve compliance with state and federal legislation and ensure no student is negatively impacted by the COVID-19 health emergency closure.

-District administration had recommended one-time local policy amendments and applying for correlative waivers.
+District administrators had recommended one-time local policy amendments and applying for correlative waivers.
 Therefore, on Monday, board members:

-* Approved amending local policy regarding graduation requirements for the class of 2020 due to the COVID-19 closure.
-The credits for graduation will be reduced to include only the minimum state requirement for graduation; also, the civics exam will be eliminated as a condition of receiving a high school diploma due to students' unequal and/or irregular access to technology.
+• Amended local policy regarding graduation requirements for the Class of 2020 due to the COVID-19 closure.
+The credits for graduation will be reduced to include only the minimum state requirement for graduation.
+Also, the civics exam will be eliminated as a condition of receiving a high school diploma due to students’ unequal and/or irregular access to technology.

-*Approved amending local policy regarding grading, class promotion and credits for students currently in kindergarten through grade 11 due to the COVID-19 closure.
+• Amended local policy regarding grading, class promotion and credits for students currently in kindergarten through eleventh grade due to the COVID-19 closure.

-Additionally, the policy change will award credit for Fort Atkinson Middle and High School students who were on track with current coursework had the school year not been suspended; alleviate all grading for fourth quarter of the 2019-20 school year, and promote all K-11 students to the next grade regardless of participation in 1Fort@Home or grades earned second semester of the 2019-20 school year.
+Additionally, the policy change will award credit for middle and high school students who were on track with current coursework had the school year not been suspended; alleviate all grading for the fourth quarter of the 2019-20 school year, and promote all students in grades K-11 to the next grade regardless of participation in 1Fort@Home or grades earned during the econd semester of the 2019-20 school year.

 In requesting State of Wisconsin waivers, the board approved requesting a DPI waiver for those current seniors who were on track with current coursework for them to have completed all state-required high school graduation requirements had the school year not been suspended; and requesting a DPI waiver to waive the state-required civics graduation requirement.

-"We have just a handful of kids that have yet to meet that requirement, but we are seeking that waiver, so that (exam) would not prevent a student from graduating high school this year at Fort Atkinson High School," he informed.
+“We have just a handful of kids that have yet to meet that requirement, but we are seeking that waiver, so that (exam) would not prevent a student from graduating high school this year at Fort Atkinson High School,” he informed the board.

 The district also is seeking a waiver related to graduation credits, the superintendent said.